John-Abbott-College/6P3-Notes/labs/reterminal-setup/index.md

 **These programs are already installed on the Lab computers**.
 In case you need to perform these steps at home, [see instructions in the Appendix section below](#appendix)

+## Verify the equipment in your reTerminal kit

+See the [reTerminal Kit](/lectures/reterminal-kit/index.md) lecture notes, and the ReTerminal Kit signout form given in class.

+Make sure that all of the pieces on the sign-out form are in your kit.
+Refer to the [reTerminal Kit](/lectures/reterminal-setup/index.md) lecture notes.

 ## Reimage the reTerminal